Table of Contents

-Source of hire
+5. Source of hire

-How do you know where to look when hiring the best talent for your organization?
+How do you know where to look when hiring the best people for your organization?
 Well, the smartest recruiters use the source of hire.
 Candidates are using lots of digital channels to research and find your company.
 So it only makes sense that the smartest recruiters use multiple channels, whether it’s LinkedIn, advertisements, and social networks.

 - Of all the applicants that came to the specific channel, how many were qualified?

-With this metric, you can better understand your recruiting expenditures, and stop using channels that are not bringing in interested candidates, which will save you some money.
+With this operational KPI, you can better understand your recruiting expenditures, and stop using channels that are not bringing in interested candidates, which will save you some money.
 Likewise, you can spend more money on the channels that are actually bringing your organization the most interested, qualified people who are looking to be a part of your company.

-Cost per hire
+9. Cost per hire

 Understanding how much money you are spending during the recruitment process can be a very efficient way to allocate spending.
-It’s important to look at all of your costs when hiring an employee so that you can learn where you can cut costs during the hiring process without affecting the candidate’s quality or experience level.
+It’s important to look at all of your costs when hiring someone so that you can learn where you can cut costs during the hiring process without affecting the candidate’s quality or experience level.

 Here are some of the factors that the HR metric ‘cost per hire’ helps discover: